neo-ngd/NEO-Tutorial/neo_docs_SmartContract_QuickStart/SmartContract_quickstart_en.md

 ### Start private chain

-Enter the directory of each node and double click `1Run.cmd`, as shown in the screenshot below:：
+Enter the directory of each node and double click `1Run.cmd`, as shown in the screenshot below:

 [![2_privatechain_demo](https://github.com/nicolegys/neo_docs_SmartContract_QuickStart/raw/master/2_privatechain_demo.png)](https://github.com/nicolegys/neo_docs_SmartContract_QuickStart/blob/master/2_privatechain_demo.png)

 Right click the `command prompt` and click `close all windows` to disable the private chain.

-## Connect to private chain
+## Connecting to private chain

-After the private chain is successfully built, you may proceed to connect NEO nodes to the private chain.
+After the private chain is successfully built, do the following to connect your nodes to the private chain:

 1. Copy the protocal.json file from the directory of whichever node you choose from node1 ~ node4 to overwrite the protocal.json file in NEO-GUI directory.